 A house.
 Let's look at a few more.

 Martha Stewart's Choice.

-Makes you wonder about the colors women choose here when they paint their nails.
+Makes you wonder about the colors women here choose for their nails.

 The residential streets are amazingly clean.
 Is this a Portuguese leftover in some weird way?